seohyun2021/Genomics-R/README.md

 2. DNA-methylation.rmd
 3. RNA-align-intro.rmd

-If someone is interested in more examples and teaching materials, there are some free courses on the web.
+If someone is interested in more examples and courses related with genomics, there are some (free) courses on the web.

 - www.coursera.org
 - www.edx.org